cloudfoundry/php-buildpack/README.md

   - allows for application developers to control which PHP extensions are installed
   - allows for application developers to custom configure HTTPD, Nginx or PHP
   - supports running stand alone PHP scripts
+  - supports running applications that use [Composer]
   - download location is configurable, allowing users to host binaries on the same network (i.e. run without an Internet connection)
+  - supports running in ["offline" mode] where binaries are bundled with the build pack
   - supports an extension mechanism that allows the build pack to provided additional functionality
   - allows for application developers to provide custom extensions
   - support NewRelic through an extension